-Dr David Pruyne and Dr Jeff Almack are Associate Professors of Cell and Developmental Biology at Upstate Medical University.
-Dr Prunye’s lab primarily utilizes a C. elegans model system to study muscle cell growth, but recently teamed up with Dr Almack to investigate whether vertebrates show similar effects.
+Dr David Pruyne and Dr Jeff Amack are Associate Professors of Cell and Developmental Biology at Upstate Medical University.
+Dr Prunye’s lab primarily utilizes a C. elegans model system to study muscle cell growth, but recently teamed up with Dr Amack to investigate whether vertebrates show similar effects.

 But, when working with these genes it is necessary to target very specific point mutations within the exons because these genes are subject to alternative splicing which, in turn, can obscure the isoform specific effect.

-Download Almack & Pruyne Customer Story to learn more about Dr. Pruyne and Dr Almack’s research, why they chose to leverage the InVivo Biosystems’ Custom Validated Injection Mix offering, and the benefits of using our platform.
+Download Amack & Pruyne Customer Story to learn more about Dr. Pruyne and Dr Amack’s research, why they chose to leverage the InVivo Biosystems’ Custom Validated Injection Mix offering, and the benefits of using our platform.